annie-kuo/algonquin-pronounciation/README.md

 # algonquin-pronounciation
-This program determines the pronunciation of an Algonquin word
+This program determines the pronunciation of an Algonquin word.

 ## Features
 - Allows user to check if a single character is a valid Algonquin consonant.